 “But this recipe is so good.
 Just try it, I’m sure you will like it.”

 “We grew these in our garden.
 They are so much better than the ones you get in a grocery store.”

 Always game for a taste test, I stab my fork into the little sprout and pop it into my mouth.

 Fast forward to today.
 I still don’t like Brussel sprouts cooked, but shaving the little darlings and plopping them in a salad seems to be the trick.
 They aren’t as bitter and I could take a few forkfuls with out saying, “Glurg.”

 Would I eat a whole salad of this put-upon vegetable?

 Probably not.
 But a few forkfuls aren’t bad.

-On to the Reluctant Brussel Sprout salad recipe
+On to the Brussel Sprout salad recipe

 The ingredients for the Brussel sprout salad: 18 Brussel sprouts, bacon, a red onion, spinach and shaved parmesan cheese.